When Is Inductive Inference Possible?: Non-uniform Guarantees in the Realizable Setting

 There is positive possibility that in the first $t_{(n(h)+1)}$ steps, the sequence is identical to $x$, which incurs $n(h)+1>n(h)$ errors, contradicting (1).
 In particular, the probability is lower bounded by

 \end{proof}

-The two theorems imply that for both the strongest (adaptive) and weakest (stochastic) Nature's choice on $x$, the characterization for learnability is the same, therein applies to any other setting in between such as stochastic process \cite{hanneke2021learning} or dynamically changing environment \cite{wu2023online}.
+The two theorems together imply that for both the strongest (adaptive) and weakest (stochastic) Nature's choice on $x$, the characterization for learnability is the same, therein applies to any other setting in between such as stochastic process \cite{hanneke2021learning} or dynamically changing environment \cite{wu2023online}.
+As a result, Theorem \ref{thm main} and Theorem \ref{thm main2} together imply our main result \ref{thm ind} on inductive inference, now that all natural choices of observation sequences share the same characterization: $\mathcal{H}$ is a countable union of Littlestone classes.